 People who are naturally calm also feel a sense of gratitude.
 They might say things to themselves such as, “I’m so happy my mother watched my kids yesterday so I could have a date night.”
 To practice feeling grateful gives someone the ability to think about all the good things in their lives, notes Simon-Thomas.
 And most importantly, it shifts the mental state from scarcity into one of abundance and support.

 They take deep breaths

 “Just taking a few deep breathes engages your parasympathetic nervous system,” says Simon-Thomas.
 Take a deep breath through the nose—the kind that fills your belly.
 It’s called a diaphragmatic breath.
 The parasympathetic nervous system is also known as the “rest and digest” system, slowing heart rate and relaxing the gastrointestinal muscles.
 Deep breathing is also one of the secrets of people who never seem frazzled.

 They cultivate self-awareness

 “Just notice what is happening in your mind and body in real time and allow it to pass,” says Simon-Thomas.
 Do you get caught up in a snide remark or a conflict with a colleague?
 Make note of what gets you in a tense state.
 The idea is to figure out what things individually you’re reacting to that are not a threat in the grand scheme of life.
-Keep in mind: These phrases automatically make any fight worse.

 They get lost in the moment